elin525/ChineseChecker/README.md

 # Chinese Checkers with AI
-*Final Project for CPSC 481 - Computer Game Programming*
-*A Simplified Version of Chinese Checkers*
+*Final Project for CPSC 481 - Artificial Intelligence *A Simplified Version of Chinese Checkers*

 A Python implementation of a **simplified Chinese Checkers game** with an AI opponent.